From Translation to Innovation: Why Japanese Copywriting Matters for Global Brands

 Copy as Sales Tool, Not Just Branding

 In Japan, your website is more than just an online brochure—it’s your virtual storefront, and your copy is the salesperson.
-Good copy doesn't simply describe what you do; it guides the customer to why it matters to them, then gives them a culturally appropriate way to take the next step.
+A good copy doesn't simply describe what you do; it guides the customer to why it matters to them and gives them a culturally appropriate way to take the next step.

 Bad Example (Feature-Focused Copy):